 Sell your toy on the live marketplace now

 Porous means they have microscopic holes in the material, and this generally occurs with softer materials.
 So the issue is that it´s more difficult, or sometimes impossible to get to the root of each little hole to clean it.
 That´s why these toys need the maximum type of cleaning, and drying, and should be left for the longest time before you use them ( if someone else has used them before you.)
 This is more difficult to do if you are sharing a porous toy with someone else in the heat of a sex session !

 The level of porosity varies with different materials, but completely non-Porous toys are deemed the best for you as they are much easier and faster to clean fully.
 However, you will still find an awful lot of toys that are sold, are made of porous materials.
 If you end up choosing a porous toy, try to choose the least porous type, one that is well made and non toxic.

-a) Porous materials
+Porous vs. Non porous materials

 The most Porous materials

 Jelly / rubber